What are you looking for?

-As part of the Charleston School of Law’s mission to instill within its students a commitment to public service, the Director of Public Service and Pro Bono develops and assists in coordinating a variety of pro bono opportunities for students.
+Charleston School of Law has developed pro bono opportunities for students.
 These placements allow students to work with attorneys practicing in the public interest legal sector and meet or exceed the pro bono work the School of Law requires for graduation.
-Student matriculating on or after June 2019 must complete 50 hours or pro bono work.
-Students matriculating before June 2019 must complete 30 hours of pro bono work.

 Public interest attorneys or private attorneys with pro bono or court appointed cases should contact the Director of Public Service and Pro Bono if they would like law student assistance.